samboy/genius-blocker/README.md

 does not need to be in the same directory (I only suggest this because doing so makes it a bit easier to describe how to install).

+## 2022 update

+News Genius has not updated their site since 2016, their Chrome extension no longer exists, it does not appear to be possible to sign in and leave new comments (“annotations”) with News Genius, but it’s still possible to view old News Genius annotations.

+There is no notice from News Genius that annotations have been shut down, but the project appears abandoned and is slowly rotting away as the web updates and moves on.

+Since it’s still possible to view old annotations, I will keep this script installed to make it clear to anyone still using News Genius that the extension is not welcome on my websites.

 ## Some other Genius blockers

 Please note that not all Genius blockers block the “genius.it” URLs,